 Visit the Art Gallery of Greater Victoria

 Located in a beautiful park-like setting about 20 minutes from downtown Victoria, the Art Gallery of Greater Victoria is a collection of art exhibition spaces that feature historical and contemporary pieces.
 The gallery has over 20,000 works, making it the largest public collection in British Columbia.

 The campus includes the original building, a historic 1889 mansion, and seven modern galleries that were gradually added.
 The Art Gallery is open through all seasons, Tuesday through Sunday, and admission is CAD $13.
 While you’re in the area, check out Craigdarroch Castle, which is about a 5-minute walk from the gallery.

 Visit Butchart Gardens

-The Gardens feature many worthy exhibits, from rose garden to the Japanese garden to the infamous sunken garden.
-With over 50 year-round gardeners, the Butchart Gardens, ensures that every hedge and rosebush is pristine.
+The Gardens feature many worthy exhibits, from the rose garden to the Japanese garden to the infamous sunken garden.
+With over 50 year-round gardeners, the Butchart Gardens ensures that every hedge and rosebush is pristine.

 Plus, Butchart Gardens boasts several environmental initiatives, promoting composting, organic pest control, and drip irrigation.

 Known for its resident Southern Orcas, Victoria is a popular destination for year-round whale watching.
 Orcas, or killer whales, are the most commonly sighted, but grey whales and humpback whales frequent the coast from March to November.